Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Relative Senses.md

 **A variety of experiments to show how our senses are relative rather than absolute:** - Find out for yourself how our senses are relative and not absolute, and experience this phenomenon with this demonstration working on sight, touch and temperature.

-Last initially checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??
+Last initially checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2025-02-08 by Margaret Johncock (mllyj2@cam.ac.uk)

+Tags

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->